Last updated: February 2020

 Information Collected Automatically

-In addition to the information that you provide to us directly, we may collect information about your use of the Services to help us measure and analyze traffic and usage.
+In addition to the information that you provide to us directly, we may collect information about your Internet Activity and use of the Services to help us measure and analyze traffic and usage.
 This helps us to enhance and improve the Services.
 For example, we may collect:

 - Device Information — such as your hardware model, IP address, other unique identifiers, operating system version, browser type and settings, and the settings of the device you use to access a Service.